 - Maintenance to computer equipment or server rooms

-Facilities Services will deliver up to two hours of basic maintenance to Special Use Systems in order to effectively advance the University’s teaching, research and public service mission.
+UW Facilities will deliver up to two hours of basic maintenance to Special Use Systems in order to effectively advance the University’s teaching, research and public service mission.
 The purpose of this service is to perform on-site response to the initial work request, perform basic diagnosis and consultation, or to perform basic operating adjustments or preventative maintenance.
 Service needs provided after the initial two hours will be charged to the department requesting the service.

 We recommend that departments consider their equipment and special use systems maintenance needs in their program renewal and budget planning.